Only The Animals: Innovative French Mystery

-Only The Animals is an innovative French mystery.
+Only The Animals (2019) movie is an innovative French crime mystery drama.
 It pleasantly surprised us with its complex and connected plot set in the Ivory Coast, Africa and France, Europe.

 It is based on the novel Seules les bêtes by Colin Niel, which is the movie’s original title.
 This book is a captivating French language noir.
 In this tale, the five protagonists present their versions of a woman named Evelyne Ducat’s disappearance.
 The major portion of its electrifying story takes place in the isolated Massif Central area of France.

-Spoilers Free Review of the Only The Animals (Seules les bêtes) Movie
+Spoilers Free Review: Only The Animals (Seules les bêtes/French) Movie

 The introduction